Samyak2/website/content/post/08_variance.md

 A type is considered generic if it has placeholders for other types within it.
 These placeholders are called **type parameters**.
 For example, an array is a type which is generic over its element type.
 You will see this in different forms in different languages. `list[T]` in Python; `std::vector<T>` in C++; `Vec<T>` in Rust; `List<T>` in java and so on.

 The point of generics is usually to re-use code.
 You can write code for an array/list/hashmap once and have it support *any* type of element.
-In some compiled languages (for example, C++ and Rust), it also provides great runtime performance because of the compiler generating specific implementations for each type - a process known as *monomorphization* [^1].
+In some compiled languages (for example, C++ and Rust), generics also provide great runtime performance because the compiler generates specific implementations for each type — a process known as *monomorphization* [^1].

 # Subtyping